A Life Shaped by Mountains.

 Some mountains and happenings along the way.

-In the early winter of 1986, our small group of riders would hike up and ride the snowmaking piles at Vernon Valley Great Gorge before the mountain opened for the season.
-At the time, this mountain didn't allow snowboarding yet, but we befriended mountain staff and did our best to convince them that the sport was safe and could coexist.
-Soon after, Vernon Valley Great Gorge (now Mountain Creek) opened it's lifts to snowboarding.
-This was the biggest resort in the area - we were in!
+Skiers, Snowboarders, Ruffians.
+In the early winter of 1985, our small crew would hike up and ride the snowmaking piles at Vernon Valley Great Gorge before the lifts even opened.
+Snowboarding wasn’t allowed yet, but we befriended the mountain staff and did our best to convince them the sport was safe and could coexist with the skiers.
+Soon after, Vernon Valley (now Mountain Creek) finally opened its lifts to snowboarders—and just like that, we were in.

 1989 | Vernon Valley, NJ